 Biannually, the A.C.
 Nielsen Center hosts an industry conference and welcomes alumni, the external advisory board and industry friends of the Center to campus for a full day of learning and networking.

-Since 2010, the A.C.
-Nielsen Center has hosted an annual executive educational conference in partnership at the Fluno Center in order to help educate marketing research and brand management professionals on new industry trends.
+Recently, the A.C.
+Nielsen Center has explored executive education; hosting an annual executive educational conference in partnership at the Fluno Center in order to help educate marketing research and brand management professionals on new industry trends.